revaturelabs/interviewquestions/Java/Java 8/stream api.md

 <details><summary> Show Answer</summary>

-- Collect- returns the result of intermediate operations.
+- collect - returns the result of intermediate operations.
 - forEach- used to iterate through the elements of the stream
 - reduce - to reduce the elements of the stream to one value